docutils/docutils/docutils/docs/ref/rst/directives.rst

     A URI reference to a CSV data file.

 ``width`` : length_ or percentage_ of the current line width
-    Sets the width of the table to the specified length or percentage of the line width.
-If omitted, the renderer determines the width of the table based on its contents or the column ``widths``.
+    The width of the table.
+    By default, the renderer determines the width of a table from its contents. [#width-from-widths2]_

 ``widths`` : `list of integers`_ or "auto"
     A list of relative column widths.
-    The default is equal-width columns (100%/#columns).

-    "auto" delegates the determination of column widths to the backend (LaTeX, the HTML browser, ...).
+The special value "auto" delegates the determination of column widths to the backend (LaTeX, the HTML browser, ...).

+    The default depends on the writer.
+    The html5_ and manpage_ writers default to *"auto"*, the html4_ and LaTeX_ writers default to equal-width columns. [#widths-default]_

 .. [#CSV] CSV (comma separated values) is a common data format generated by spreadsheet applications and commercial databases.
 Despite the "comma" in its name, the field delimiter_ may be any Unicode character.

-.. [#tab-expansion] Note, that tabs can be used as separator only in external files because hard tabs in the directive content are `converted to spaces`__ before it reaches the CVS reader.
+.. [#tab-expansion] Note, that *tabs* can be used as separator only in external files because hard tabs in the reStructuredText source are `converted to spaces`__ before parsing.

    __ restructuredtext.html#whitespace

 .. [#] Before Docutils 0.21, the header option used a hard-coded CSV dialect with the backslash as escape character.

+.. [#width-from-widths2] The `LaTeX writer defaults to a table width of 100%`__ unless the ``width`` or ``widths`` option is set.

+   __ ../../user/latex.html#table-width

 .. _list-table: